 - When verifying sensitive requests don't trust the contact info listed in the email signature.

-- Always verify a change request through established protocol.
+- Always verify a change request through the established protocol.

-- Only use listed contact information for phone and email from your company's vendor management system.
+- Only use the listed contact information for phone and email from your company's vendor management system.